Last Updated on

 Another online MBSR course is offered through Palouse Mindfulness by Dave Potter, a certified MBSR instructor who trained at the University of Massachusetts Medical School.

-The main difference between the Palouse Mindfulness course and the Sounds True course is that this course is offered completely online and is self-directed.
+The main difference between the Palouse Mindfulness course and the Sounds True course is that this course is self-directed.
 As such, there are no costs associated with taking this course, although many of the potential benefits are the same.

 Other Online Mindfulness Courses